-Recent thinning, wildfires, and road decommissioning would have a cumulative effect on land bird use of the watershed.
-There would be some loss of productivity for some species from thinning projects past, current, and future in the watershed.
+Across the landscape, recent and ongoing thinning, wildfires and road decommissioning may have an effect both positive and negative on land bird use of the watershed.
+There would be some loss of productivity for some species from thinning activities in the watershed.
 There may be some increase in productivity for other species that favor thinning.
-Wildfires in the area caused a major shift in species when the habitat shifted from forest to early seral and burned over habitat.
+Where wildfires burned, a major local shift in species use occurred when the habitat shifted from forest to early seral habitat with an abundance of snags.
+Road decommissioning would likely result in improved conditions for most bird species due to increased solitude.
+The proposed action combined with other actions and events would not likely impact the viability of any land bird species because sufficient habitats are present across the landscape.